CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 What is your overall feeling from the ride?

 When I first rode on R9, I felt at home.
 The size of the frame turned out to be perfect.
 The bike is designed to be fast.
 It loves to accelerate and likes to turn.
 I love how it looks.
-It’s clean, simple but very advanced.
+It’s clean and simple but very advanced.

 A Few Words About the YOELEO C58|58 Wheels…